Sleeping in Airports

 • Upstairs in Terminal 1 is quieter and not as bright, but you’ll likely still wind up on the floor.

 • In Terminal 2, head to Gates U37-38 for armrest-free benches.
-(Note that the area may be locked if you haven’t arrived early enough or on a flight that landed in this area.)
+(Note that the area may be locked if you haven’t arrived early enough.)

 • Seek out closed cafes and restaurants – there may be chairs you can move around for a makeshift bed, as long as you’re lucky and security staff don’t prevent you.
 A recent reviewer suggested the Jamaica bar in Terminal 2B.